kiwigrid/helm-charts/charts/influxdb-backup/README.md

 ```

 Be aware that if the restore is enabled the backup is disabled, so you can only restore OR backup.
 Therefore after a restore you have to redeploy the chart with restore option disabled to create backups again.

+The database which you want to restore must not exist otherwise the restore fails.